DRAFT *** DRAFT *** DRAFT *** DRAFT *** DRAFT

-Here are my recommendations for how to prepare for the quizzes: (1) Take notes on the reading or video.
-Study those notes rather than re-reading or re-viewing the materials.
-(2) Evidence is important, but don’t get overly bogged down in detail — exact numbers, precise dates, and so on.
-(3) Don’t overthink the quiz questions.
+Two pieces of advice regarding the quizzes: (1) Evidence is important, but don’t get overly bogged down in detail — exact numbers, precise dates, and so on.
+(2) Don’t overthink the quiz questions.
 Don’t assume I’m trying to trick you.
-(4) It may help to study with one or more other students in the class.

-- Essay 2: What’s the most useful thing we could do to increase happiness in America?
+Answer the following question: What’s the most useful thing we could do to increase happiness in the United States?

 Grading will be based on the following:

 - Answer the question.